galamo/fs-103/README.md

 SELECT  DISTINCT(country) FROM Northwind.Suppliers;

+SELECT  *  FROM Northwind.Products WHERE Price >= 30 AND price <= 46;

+SELECT  *  FROM Northwind.Products WHERE Price Between 30 AND 46;

+SELECT  *  FROM Northwind.Products WHERE Price Between 30 AND 46;

+SELECT * FROM Northwind.Customers WHERE city = 'berlin';

+SELECT * FROM Northwind.Customers WHERE city LIKE '%sb%';

 ```

 1. How many different cities we have in the suppliers?
 2. How many different cities we have in the customers table?

+3. What are the last names of all the customers that their first names starts with A
+4. how much products we have that count as expensive product, their price is higher than 40
+5. how many suppliers we have from Japan and usa together